shafaqarefin/RagSystemForBanglaPDF/README.md

 - Check firewall or network restrictions
 - Confirm external API services are up

+### Question and Answer
+What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?

 ## 👨‍💻 Author
 Made by [Shafaq Arefin Chowdhury](https://github.com/shafaqarefin)